Candida

 Local or general antifungal drugs are used to treat cutaneous candidiasis.
 Most cases are subject to local treatment, but general therapy is indicated in case of long-term infection or intensification of disease lesions.
 Interdigital intertrigo may accompany nail candidiasis.
 In such situations, the specialists recommend treatment of both dermatoses.

-Mycosis of The Digestive System
+Mycosis of the Digestive System

 As mentioned before, candida hypersensitivity syndrome is characterized by non-specific symptoms that can resemble irritable bowel syndrome.
 Patients may experience diarrhea, constipation, abdominal cramps, gas, and bloating, as well as memory and concentration disorders, depression, anxiety, headaches, irritability, and chronic fatigue.